 Our members have a wide range of experience from beginners to professional astronomers.
 Historically, FWAS has taken a positive and active role in sharing our expertise and time with the public.
 We conduct numerous star parties and astronomy-related presentations for local schools, clubs, and other organizations throughout the year as part of our public outreach.

 We invite and encourage our members to participate in the many activities we have to offer.
-Helping out with star parties and our active young astronomer group, serving as a club officer, organizing public events, and contributing to the monthly newsletter are just a few of the ways you can get involved.
+Helping out with star parties or with our active young astronomers group; serving as a club officer, organizing outreach events for the public, and contributing to our award winning monthly newsletter, or just using our dark site locations to explore your own specific interests in the hobby of amateur astronomy.
+These are just a few of the ways you can get involved.
 The best part is no experience is required.
 A simple desire to help is all the experience you need.